Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 of legal rules to important commercial or public interests.

-physical infirmities, to retire from the bench in mid-life, as it were, before
+of physical infirmities, to retire from the bench in mid-life, as it were,

-any failure in the discharge of his duties could be observed, it was felt
+before any failure in the discharge of his duties could be observed, it

-that he had well maintained the character of our judiciary.
-No stain
+was felt that he had well maintained the character of our judiciary.

-had come upon it through him.
-He himself remarked, with touching emotion,
+No stain had come upon it through him.
+He himself remarked, with touching

-on the occasion of the death of one of his associates, Mr. Justice Dewey:
+emotion, on the occasion of the death of one of his associates, Mr. Justice

-"Happy will it be for us, if, when our successors shall contemplate the
+Dewey: "Happy will it be for us, if, when our successors shall contemplate

-scenes of duty through which our steps shall have trodden, no spot or shade
+the scenes of duty through which our steps shall have trodden, no spot

-shall be found to dim the lustre which those who have gone before us have
+or shade shall be found to dim the lustre which those who have gone before

 "That consolation, that joy, that triumph was